Additive rhythm and divisive rhythm

+Description

-The terms additive and divisive originate with Curt Sachs's book Rhythm and Tempo (1953), while the term aksak rhythm was introduced for the former concept at about the same time by Constantin Brăiloiu, in agreement with the Turkish musicologist Ahmet Adnan Saygun.
+The terms additive and divisive originate with Curt Sachs's book Rhythm and Tempo (1953).
 The relationship between additive and divisive rhythms is complex, and the terms are often used in imprecise ways.
 In his article on rhythm in the second edition of the New Grove Dictionary of Music and Musicians, Justin London states that:

 Winold recommends that, "metric structure is best described through detailed analysis of pulse groupings on various levels rather than through attempts to represent the organization with a single term".